nitrozyna/FDR-Metabolomics/timelog.md

 *2 hours* Updated notebooks and cosine similarity functions.

 ### 18 Nov 2020
-*1 hour* Reread the Kall et al. paper to be able to approach decoy FDR calculation
+*1 hour* Reread the Kall et al. paper to be able to approach decoy FDR calculation.

-### 21 2020
+### 21 Nov 2020
 *2 hours* Planned exactly each step of the pipeline: creating decoy database, p-value calc, FDR, q-value calc and plots.

+## Week 9

+### 23 Nov 2020
+*6 hours* Finished the estimated and true q-value calculation for Passatuto data.